antl3x/codeplot/README.md

 ## Why codeplot?

 Tired of static images and endless scrolling in Jupyter or fixed rigid plots images on your IDE? codeplot is here to change that.
-Imagine a tool that not only complements but enhances your coding workflow with dynamic, spatial data visualization.
+Imagine a tool that not only complements but enhances your data exploration workflow with dynamic, spatial data visualization.
 That's codeplot for you!

 ### codeplot vs. Traditional Tools